13 Creation Myths in World History

 The Zoroastrianism faith states that there existed two opposing deities in the beginning of time.
 Those beings were Ahura Mazda and Angra Mainya, the deity of light and the deity of darkness respectively.
 Those two beings existed side by side, with each domineering over an area of the universe.

 Being a benevolent force, Ahura Mazda created angels/beings that supported him in spreading the light across the universe.
 One such being was Amesha Spentas.
-Together with Amesha Spentas, Ahura Mazda divided the universe into two sections – the spiritual section and the physical section.
+Together with his archangels Amesha Spentas (“Holy Immortals”), Ahura Mazda divided the universe into two sections – the spiritual section and the physical section.
 It is believed that the physical section was created about 3,000 years after the spiritual section.
 Shortly after the emergence of the physical section, Ahura Mazda created perfect man and a bull.

 While Ahura Mazda was creating his perfect beings and man, Angra Mainyu was busily creating all the fiercest demons and evil forces in a bid to counter Ahura Mazda’s creations.
 It is believed that Angra Mainyu created scary animals such as ants, flies, mosquitoes, snakes, spiders etc. Angra Mainyu’s creations had the power to bring forth pain, diseases, and death.

 As time went by, Ahura Mazda’s perfect man and bull died after succumbing to an evil force of Angra Mainyu.
-From the dead body of the perfect man came forth the first man and woman.
-However, from the dead body of the bull trees and vegetation emerged.
+From the dead body of the perfect man came forth the first man and woman – Mashya and Mashynag.
+However, from the dead body of the bull, trees and vegetation sprang out.

 The Sumerian creation myth (the Eridu Genesis)